liamspedding/creode-tech-test/README.md

 ## Brief

-The aim of this task is to pull data from either of the 2 separate mock API Library classes, provided alongside this document.
-Both mocks are intended to be simple libraries which talk with a Social Media API.
+The aim of this task is to pull data from one of the mock service classes, with the ability to easily switch to using the other one.
+Both mocks are intended to be simple libraries which talk to a Social Media API.

 ### CBook API Mock Library
 The CBook API uses an approach which requires: